Share this article

 Wage tax deduction

-If you work in salaried employment in the Netherlands, you are entitled to a discount on your wage tax.
-This is called undefinedloonheffingskortingundefined (wage tax deduction).
-You can apply for this discount with your employer, or through the Dutch tax authorities.
-Your employer then pays less tax, so you get more money.
+If you are employed in the Netherlands, you are entitled to a discount on your wage tax.
+There is a general tax discount and an employment tax discount.
+These discounts together are called the wage tax discount.
+You can apply for the wage tax credit with your employer, or through the Dutch tax authorities.
+Your employer then pays less tax, giving you more pay.

-Please note: if you work for multiple employers at the same time, you can only claim the undefinedloonheffingskortingundefined from one employer.
-If you would like to make use of the undefinedloonheffingskortingundefined, please indicate this to your employer.
+Please note: If you work for multiple employers at the same time, you can claim a wage tax discount from one employer.
+If you want to use the wage tax discount, report this to your employer.